Richard Stallman's personal site.

 That's why they deserve the term "thugs" as a group.

-They are so habituated to perjury that they adopted the term "testilying"
+They are so habituated to perjury that they have their own word for it:

-A few members of thug departments are so upright that they refuse
+A few members of thug departments are upright and refuse to

-to support others' lies.
+support the others' lies.
 They are the honorable exceptions, and I

 Tony B'liar: Tony Blair, the prime minister of the UK who